kavin857393/HR-Dashboard-.pbix/README.md

 # 🧑‍💼 HR Dashboard – Power BI Project

-This project showcases a comprehensive HR Dashboard built using Power BI, focusing on employee attrition analysis and workforce demographics.
+This project showcases a comprehensive **HR Dashboard** built using **Power BI**, focusing on employee attrition analysis and workforce demographics.
 The visualizations help HR departments monitor and analyze key HR metrics for better decision-making.

 ---